mehulsingh750-dev/University/BIOL 1101/Chapter 11.md

 		- Phosphodiester bonds
 		- Phosphate at 5' carbon of sugar
 		- OH (Hydroxide) at 3' carbon
 	- DNA X-Ray Diffraction
-			-
+		- Rosalind Franklins DNA diffraction pattern matches the xray diffraction analysis of DNA which proved it had a spherical shape